Our Links Page – Exchanges Welcomed!

 Meet The Composer – Meet The Composer was founded in 1974 as a project of the New York State Council on the Arts.
 Led by the visionary composer John Duffy, Meet The Composer sought to enable composers to make a living writing music, and to increase their visible presence as creative artists.
 Since then, Meet The Composer has grown to become a national organization, serving composers of every kind of music throughout the United States.

 FYI – Meet the Composer and the American Music Center are currently joining forces for the benefit of all of their membership.
-(5/2011)
+(Announced on 5/2011)

 The American Music Center – The American Music Center is a national service organization and information center dedicated to building a national community for new American Music.